HO-COOH/CPPDevOnWindows/README.md

 ## Setting up WSL
 Setting up WSL is the same as setting up a pure linux environment, therefore it is not discussed here.

+## Addtional Tooling

+### Resharper
+Resharper is an extension for Visual Studio that can greatly benefit your productivity.

+### Clang-tidy